jbrucker/SoftwareProcess/midterm-questions.md

 Humphrey also claims that is improves team communication.
 With a defined process you have a clear idea of everyone's roles and responsibilities so communication can be directed effectively, and team members share a common vocabulary.

 Ref: *Introduction to the Team Software Process* by Watts Humphrey, Introduction.

+#### 16. What are the purpose and goals of Project Monitoring and Control?
+* Purpose
+    The purpose of Project Monitoring and Control (PMC) is to provide an understanding of the project's progress so that appropriate corrective actions can be taken when the project's performance deviates significantly from the plan.

+* Goals
+    * Enable project to produce a high-quality product on time.
+    * Detect and correct problems related to schedule, progress on product, or failure to meet commitments.

+    Refs:
+      http://www.tutorialspoint.com/cmmi/cmmi_process_areas.htm, Project Monitoring & Control section.